 Access the rich content of Air & Space Magazine and Smithsonian Magazine in a single, digital archive

-Air & Space and Smithsonian Magazine Archive engages students and researchers with Smithsonian Magazine's photographs and articles on Americana and the American experience.
+Smithsonian and Air & Space Magazines, 1970–2010 engage students and researchers with Smithsonian Magazine's photographs and articles on Americana and the American experience.
 An excellent resource to support scholarship in art history, American literature, American studies, and American history undergraduate programs, this resource can easily be integrated into the classroom and the syllabus as the perfect way to introduce students to reading and working with reputable primary sources.
 Its depth of coverage takes users from the antebellum lives of rural Americans to the contemporary affairs of the U.S. government.

 Not just limited to the American experience, Smithsonian Magazine explores both global modern and historical perspectives covering history, science, nature, the arts, travel, world culture and technology.
 Vibrant photos and articles take a dynamic approach in exploring modern and historic perspectives about our changing world.